Alirezaies/myss/README.md

 ###Description:
 Hello Everyone

-I've Seen Some Guys Running Their Game on Mac or Linux And Have Problem Using Moss Or Fraps
+We've Seen Some Guys Running Their Game on Mac or Linux And Have Problem Using Moss Or Fraps

-So I Made This Little Script For Them
+So We Made This Little Script For Them

 By This You Can Have Screenshot Every 1 Minute And There's No Need Of Moss Or Fraps Anymore,And Pictures Format Is .jpg (In Your Face Fraps :smile: )